machingclee/machingclee.github.io/static/media/393-backend-envs.fb22f75d.md

 }
 ```

-It pulls the variable defined in expo account
+It pulls the variable defined in expo account:

 [![](/assets/img/2025-05-01-16-59-05.png)](/assets/img/2025-05-01-16-59-05.png)

 into local file called `.env.local`.

-That means whenever we want to debug/develop in `dev` environment, we simply `yarn env:pull:dev` and starts our task.
+That means whenever we want to debug/develop in `dev` environement, we simply `yarn env:pull:dev` and starts our task.

 The same can be applied to backend and in the sequel we explain an approach applicable to both express and spring boot application.